-The short answer to the question “do all motherboards fit in any case?” is a NO. Not all motherboards can fit in any PC case since both motherboards and PC cases come in different sizes.
+The short answer to “do all motherboards fit in any case?” is NO. Not all motherboards can fit in any PC case since both motherboards and PC cases come in different sizes.

-There are certain PC cases that can fit all types of standard motherboards, but then there are a few that do not.
+Certain PC cases can fit all standard motherboards, but a few do not.

 Smaller PC cases, for instance, cannot fit the larger motherboards.

-In this article I will comprehensively look at the question in hand by talking about the different sizes and form factors of motherboards, different sizes of PC cases, as well as talk about which motherboards are compatible with what cases.
+In this article, I will comprehensively examine the question by discussing the different sizes and form factors of motherboards, various sizes of PC cases, and which motherboards are compatible with what cases.

 TABLE OF CONTENTS

-What are the Different Form Factor / Sizes of Motherboards?
+What are the Different Form Factors/Sizes of Motherboards?

 - What size PC case is required